WebsiteBaker-modules/cwsoft-postits/README.md

 ***Note:*** Postits only appear in the frontend/backend of Website Baker, if the PostIt recipient is loged in.

 ## Known Issues
-You can track the status of known issues or report new issues found in cwsoft-postits via GitHubs [issue tracking service](https://github.com/cwsoft/wb-postits/issues).
+You can track the status of known issues or report new issues found in `cwsoft-postits` via GitHubs [issue tracking service](https://github.com/cwsoft/wb-postits/issues).
 If you run into any issues with Postits, please visit this page first and check if this issue is already known.

 ## Questions
-If you have questions or issues with the cwsoft-postits module, please visit the [English](http://www.websitebaker2.org/forum/index.php/topic,4548.msg157963.html#msg157963) or [German](http://www.websitebaker2.org/forum/index.php/topic,13124.msg157962.html#msg157962) WebsiteBaker forum support threads and ask for feedback.
+If you have questions or issues with the `cwsoft-postits` module, please visit the [English](http://www.websitebaker2.org/forum/index.php/topic,4548.msg157963.html#msg157963) or [German](http://www.websitebaker2.org/forum/index.php/topic,13124.msg157962.html#msg157962) WebsiteBaker forum support threads and ask for feedback.

 ***Always provide the following information with your support request:***

  - detailed error description (what happens, what have you already tried ...)
- - the cwsoft-postits version (go to WebsiteBaker section Add-ons / Info / Postits)
+ - the `cwsoft-postits` version (go to WebsiteBaker section Add-ons / Info / cwsoft-postits)
  - your PHP version (use phpinfo(); or ask your provider if in doubt)
  - WebsiteBaker version, Service Pack number and build number of your version
  - name of the WebsiteBaker frontent template used (e.g. round, allcss ...)